-The Political Economy Program will offer the following elective courses in the Summer term of the Program in Washington DC at Georgetown University.
+The Masters in Political Economy Program will offer the following elective courses in the Summer term of the Program in Washington D.C. at Georgetown University.

 ECON-563 Public Economics